Use the links below to learn more about the following general surgery examinations:

 - The ABS Booklet of Information - Surgery (pdf) is published annually to outline the requirements for board certification in general surgery.
 Potential applicants are encouraged to review it.

-- Surgeons who completed general surgery residency in the 2012-2013 academic year or thereafter will have no more than 7 academic years to achieve certification in general surgery.
-The seven-year period starts immediately upon completion of residency.
-If you delay in applying for certification, you will lose exam opportunities.
+- Surgeons who complete general surgery residency after July 1, 2012, will have no more than 7 academic years to achieve certification in general surgery (i.e., pass both the QE and CE).
+The 7-year period starts immediately upon completion of residency.
+If you delay in applying for certification, you will lose opportunities to take and pass the QE.